 This revelation triggered me to learn more about the older more traditional styles of playing the Appalachian dulcimer.
 By this time, I was quite familiar with the concepts, beauty, and use of drones and open or modal tunings on my banjo.
 As I read, listened, and learned more, it dawned on me that I must start over with my dulcimer from square one and re-learn how to play it in a more traditional drone based manner.
 I learned about noter playing, I listened to many recordings, and I fell hard under the spell of the quicksilver liquid sliding noter dancing alongside the steady open powerful drones.
 What an intoxicating sound it was!
 I was totally hooked, and I felt the door to a whole new world had been suddenly flung open before me.

+I began to play with a noter and open drones.
+I felt so awkward and hopelessly lame!
 I had to start all over again!
 The results were embarrassingly bad, but I kept at it relentlessly.
 The noter hand and the strumming hand were both equally difficult!
 I practiced s-l-o-w-l-y and repeated the same babyish moves over and over for weeks, and eventually I began to improve.
 I realized just how vastly different this playing method was from my old DAD chording/picking style.

 I quickly found that when playing melody notes only on the melody string, I often needed several notes that were lower than the tonic '1' note- so I began to tune more often to DAA (ionian mode) instead of DAD (mixolydian mode), which then made those lower notes available on my melody string.